💡 Web projects can be hard. Our solutions specialists can help!

 6. Configure your hosting (optional)

-When a developer pushes a change to the repository or a content editor updates content on CloudCannon, CloudCannon automatically starts a build.
-When the build completes, it’s pushed to CloudCannon’s production-grade global hosting which ranks among the fastest and most stable in the world.
-All sites on CloudCannon come with their own generated domain name which you can use as a testing or staging environment, or you can point your own domain at CloudCannon’s servers for your production website.
+When a developer pushes a change to the repository or a content editor saves updated content on CloudCannon, CloudCannon automatically starts a build.
+When the build completes, it’s pushed to CloudCannon’s production-grade global hosting.
+All sites on CloudCannon come with their own generated domain name (in the format adjective-noun.cloudvent.net), which you can use as a testing or staging environment — or you can point your own domain at CloudCannon’s servers for your production website.

 Give your content team full autonomy on your developer-approved tech stack with CloudCannon.